todo-make-username/php-data-object-utilities/README.md

 ## Contributing
 **100% Code Coverage ALWAYS!**

-I don't normally accept PRs unless they are really important, but I gladly welcome feedback and suggestions via Github Issues.
-I thrive on constructive criticism.
+I gladly welcome feedback and suggestions via Github Issues.
+I thrive on constructive feedback.

 Bugs of course are submitted via Github Issues as well.

 #### Adding New Attributes
-When it comes to adding in new attributes into this library, basically just ask yourself: `Would this is useful for everyone?
+When it comes to adding/requesting new attributes into this library, basically just ask yourself: `Would this is useful for everyone?
 Or just myself?`.\
 For attributes that are for specific frameworks, they will not be added in here.
 I recommend creating an attribute library and importing those into your project along with this project.

 #### Code Styling Basics
-* curly braces `{ }` start on new lines.
-Its not my go to, but it is cleaner to look at.
+* Curly braces `{ }` start on new lines.
+It is not my go to, but it is cleaner to look at.
-* run `composer beautify` before staging your commits.
+* Run `composer beautify` before staging your commits.
 * Classes are PascalCase.
 * Methods are camelCase.
 * Variables that hold objects use PascalCase, otherwise they use snake_case.